 Twenty-one course credit hours, with twelve credits of research, two seminar presentations, an oral exam for advancement to candidacy, and a dissertation defense are required for the doctoral degree.

-The Department has many state-of-the-art research facilities to support research in the fields listed above.
-Facilities include "clean" rooms for environmental sample analysis, X-ray crystallographic instrumentation, five mass spectrometers, five NMR spectrometers including 400 (3), 500 (1), 600 (1) MHz Fourier-transform NMR spectrometers; an XPS spectrometer, Atomic Force Microscopes, ultracentrifuges, analytical optical spectrometers, and a state-of-the-art computer graphics facility.
+The Department has state-of-the-art research facilities to support research in the fields listed above.
+Facilities include "clean" rooms for environmental sample analysis, X-ray crystallographic instrumentation, numerous mass spectrometers, numerous NMR spectrometers including 400, 500, 600 and 800 MHz Fourier-transform NMR spectrometers; an XPS spectrometer, Atomic Force Microscopes, ultracentrifuges, analytical optical spectrometers, and a state-of-the-art computer graphics facility.

 Departmental research is supported by a departmental server and many individual faculty work stations.
-The Department has an electronics shop, a student-faculty machine shop and access to other campus machine shops.
+The Department has access to electronics shop and campus machine shops.
 The Chemistry Library has an extensive collection in chemistry, biochemistry and other fields.
 Electronic access to journals and literature search databases is available.
 A Macintosh workstation facility (25 units) is available in the Department for student/faculty use.

 Ph.D. candidates are normally supported on graduate teaching assistantships during their first year in graduate school.
 Teaching assistants usually instruct undergraduate laboratory and recitation classes and receive in return a tuition waiver of ten credits each semester, a salary and health care benefits.
-In subsequent years, Ph.D. candidates are typically supported on graduate research assistantships.
-Financial assistance is not generally available to M.S. candidates.
+In subsequent years, Ph.D. candidates are typically supported on graduate research assistantships or fellowships.
+Financial assistance is not typically available to M.S. candidates.

 Information on requirements and research interests of the faculty may be obtained at www.chem.umd.edu or from: